jellyfish1456/Biped-Humanoid-Robot-Battle/README.md

 ![pic1](https://github.com/christw16/Biped-Humanoid-Robot-Battle/blob/master/img/1.jpg)

 ## Start
+ * First of all, we should check the controlloer and battery whether is fully charged.
+ * Second, connect the battery with the robot.
+ * Thirdly, observe the controller is whether connected to the robot.(red indicator light)

 Inside the commander, we can click   <div align=center><img width="100" height="100" src="https://github.com/christw16/Biped-Humanoid-Robot-Battle/blob/master/img/5.jpg"/></div><br/>

 It can alter the servomotor angle by adjusting the value, it also can change the time and speed option on the servomotor.<br/>